torqbit/torq/README.md

 Setting up local environment is extremely easy and straight forward.
 Follow the below step and you will be ready to contribute

-1. Clone the code locally using `git clone https://github.com/torqbit/torq`
+1. Clone the code locally using `git clone https://github.com/torqbit/torqbit`
-1. Switch to the code folder `cd torq`
+1. Switch to the code folder `cd torqbit`
 1. Edit the `docker-compose.yml` file to include the Google & Github client credentials, and the email id that will be the admin for the platform.
 1. Now run the command `docker-compose up` to launch the web app and the MySQL server.